gomesfernanda/lastfm-reports/README.md

 - `lastfm_get_user_loved_tracks.py`: function that prints on the screen the loved tracks for a given user.
 - `lastfm_get_user_friends.py` : function that prints on the screen the friends for a given user, sorted by largest number of scrobbles.
 - `lastfm_get_user_recent_tracks.py` : function that collects and prints the last recent tracks for a given user.
+- `lastfm_get_user_historical_tracks.py` : function that collects and exports in csv all the tracks a user listened to, since the account was created.

 How to use on the command line: